-3. After putting the function, add the field name of the cell where you want to extract the data from.
+3. After putting the function, add the field name of the cell which you want to extract the data from.
 Always add a comma after the field name.

 Note: The field name should be enclosed with a ‘”‘ sign.

-4. We will now add the Sheet name and the range cell of the Pivot Table where we will extract the data from.
+4. We will now add the Sheet name and the range cell of the Pivot Table which we will extract the data from.

 5. Add the specific cell name and the specific value name or data that you want to extract.

-Here, we will be extracting the total sales from the Buyer named Jan.
+Here, we will extract the total sales from the Buyer named Jan.